jackwadden/ANMLZoo/Hamming/README.md

 93 Hamming distance widgets.
 Each widget calculates all strings within Hamming distance 3 of a randomly generated embedded string of length 20.
 This automata was tuned so that it uses the resources of an entire AP chip.

 ## Inputs

+Because the encoded strings for the benchmark are generated randomly, the standard input sequences are generated randomly.
+However, inputs should be tailored to match the underlying use-case (e.g. appropriately distributed DNA base pairs for bio-informatics).

 ### hamming_1MB.input
 1MB of randomly generated alphanumeric characters.